Crisis Management & Referral

 - Staffed by psychiatrists, advanced practice nurses, social workers, certified peer specialists and psychiatric technicians

 - This line is for Salt Lake County residents who are not in crisis, but are seeking support, engagement, or encouragement

 - Certified Peer Specialists offer support and empower callers to resolve problems by fostering a sense of hope, dignity, and self-respect.

 - Callers may speak with peer specialists daily 9am to 10pm

-If you are in crisis but it is not emergent, please contact Amy Armstrong (link to contact info) or Rob Davies (link to contact info) to access services through GME.
+Trainees who are in crisis but it is not emergent, please contact the GME Wellness office to access services through GME.